PatrickAbonado/TecTutor-StoreApp/README.md

 Username: "customer"
 Password: "456"

-There are no items in inventory.
+-There are no items in inventory.
+You must add items from the "admin" menu to utilize both user type menu functionalities.

-You must add items from the "admin" menu to utilize both menu type functionalities.
+-To add a user with administrator menu access create a user account that contains the word "admin" in the username.